kubecost/docs/install-and-configure/install/multi-cluster/long-term-storage-configuration/aws-service-account-thanos.md

     }
     ```

-4. Select _Review policy_ and name this policy, e.g. `kc-thanos-store-policy`
+4. Select _Review policy_ and name this policy, e.g. `kc-thanos-store-policy`.

-5. Navigate to _Users_ in IAM control panel, then select _Add user_
+5. Navigate to _Users_ in IAM control panel, then select _Add user_.

 6. Provide a username (e.g. `kubecost-thanos-service-account`) and select _Programmatic access_.